hamid814/themy/README.md

   showPanel: true, // wether show a box to change theme or not
   utils: true, // to add utility classes or not
 };

+// then add it as second argument

+const theme = new themy(themes, options);
 ```

 valid options: